 However, ‘James and I need to learn more grammar’ is correct, because ‘James and I’ are the subjects of the sentence.

-These are homophones: words which sound the same but are spelt differently.
+These are homophones: words that sound the same but are spelled differently.
 There are loads of these in English and they cause problems for native speakers in writing.
 ‘There’ is a place; ‘their’ is a possessive adjective; and ‘they’re’ is a contraction of ‘they are’.

 Their cat is sitting over there thinking that they’re idiots.

-This is a grammar crime committed by supermarkets all over the UK where checkouts for ‘10 items or less’ abound.
+This mistake native speakers make is a grammar crime committed by supermarkets all over the UK where checkouts for ‘10 items or less’ abound.
 In fact, the word ‘fewer’ is used quite infrequently in daily speech by native speakers.
 The rule is: ‘less’ is used with uncountable nouns; ‘fewer’ with countable.

 ‘I drink less beer than her, so I have fewer headaches.’